Suppression of quantized heat flow by the dielectric response of a compressible strip at the quantum Hall edge: Conclusion

 We have developed a unified perturbation theory framework describing a chiral quantum Hall edge mode coupled to a disordered, compressible strip acting as an ``environment''.
 Within this formulation, all interaction effects are contained in the retarded susceptibility of the environmental density field $q(x,t)$, which governs both (i) the correction to the heat flux through the upstream-downstream back action kernel $\mathcal S(\omega)$ [Eq.~\eqref{eq:S-kernel}] and (ii) the plasmon self-energy $\Sigma^{R}(k,\omega)$ [Eq.~\eqref{eq:s3-GR-sigma}].
 This establishes a single theoretical language connecting the modification of energy transport with the renormalization of the edge excitation spectrum.

-For a model of \emph{local} microscopic centers (for instance, independent TLSs) with a \emph{finite-range} coupling to the edge plasmon, the low frequency kernel is linear and odd in $\omega$ [Eq.~\eqref{eq:S-linear}], leading to a universal negative $T^4$ correction to the quantum heat flux [Eq.~\eqref{eq:DeltaJ-TLS}].
-In the same regime, the on-shell plasmon spectrum shows a negative linear velocity renormalization and a convex cubic correction [Eq.~\eqref{eq:dwk-FF}].
-These two effects are not independent but bound by a parameter-free relation [Eq.~\eqref{eq:universal-relation}], which provides a direct experimental cross check between transport and spectral measurements.
+For a model of \emph{local} microscopic centers with a \emph{finite-range} coupling to the edge plasmon, the low-frequency kernel is linear and odd in $\omega$ [Eq.~\eqref{eq:S-linear}], leading to a negative $T^4$ correction to the quantum heat flux [Eq.~\eqref{eq:DeltaJ-TLS}].
+In the same regime, the on-shell plasmon spectrum exhibits a negative velocity renormalization together with a convex $k^{3}$ correction [Eq.~\eqref{eq:dwk-FF}].
+These two manifestations of dielectric back-action are not independent: they are tied by a parameter-free universality relation [Eq.~\eqref{eq:universal-relation}], providing a direct and experimentally accessible link between nonlinear spectral curvature and deviations from quantized heat transport.

+A more microscopic realization of the dielectric scenario is provided by the dipolar model of Sec.~\ref{Microscopic model}, where the edge plasmon couples electrostatically to localized dipoles inside the compressible strip.
+This long-range interaction enhances nonlocality and modifies both the spectrum and the heat flux more strongly than the generic finite-range model.
+For a narrow strip ($Wk\!\ll\!1$) it yields the same $T^{4}$ law, whereas for a wide strip ($Wk\!\gg\!1$) the transverse integration produces a distinct $T^{3}$ behavior, which can soften to $T^{2}$ if the disorder density varies smoothly across the strip.
+The wide strip dipolar regime also exhibits its own universal transport-spectrum ratio \eqref{eq:universal-relation2}, complementing the finite-range value \eqref{eq:universal-relation} and the hydrodynamic one \eqref{eq:D-relation}.
+Together, these characteristic ratios provide a practical way to identify the dominant mechanism behind the observed heat flux suppression.

 In the regime where the compressible strip supports diffusive transport, the back action is fully determined by the hydrodynamic response function $\chi_q^R(k,\omega)$ [Eq.~\eqref{eq:chiq-hydro}].
-At the lowest temperatures, relaxation with a finite rate $\gamma_s>0$ yields a negative $T^4$ correction to the heat flux [Eq.~\eqref{eq:DJ-lowT-q}], while in the limit of conserved dynamics ($\gamma_s\to0$) the correction changes sign and crosses over to the diffusion-controlled power laws $T^{5/2}$ and $T^{3/2}$ [Eqs.~\eqref{eq:DJ-midT-q}–\eqref{eq:DJ-highT-q}].
-The associated plasmon dispersion and damping follow from Eqs.~\eqref{eq:s4-dw}-\eqref{eq:s4-regC}, exhibiting a negative velocity renormalization and a concave $k^3$ correction.
+At the lowest temperatures, relaxation with a finite rate $\gamma_s>0$ yields a negative $T^4$ correction to the heat flux [Eq.~\eqref{eq:DJ-lowT-q}].
+The associated plasmon dispersion and damping follow from Eqs.~\eqref{eq:s4-dw}-\eqref{eq:s4-regC}, exhibiting a negative velocity renormalization and a convex $k^3$ correction \eqref{eq:s4-regC}.
+In the limit of conserved dynamics ($\gamma_s\to0$) the correction changes sign and crosses over to the diffusion-controlled power laws $T^{5/2}$ and $T^{3/2}$ [Eqs.~\eqref{eq:DJ-midT-q}–\eqref{eq:DJ-highT-q}].

 Using parameters characteristic of experiments on the heat and charge transport along quantum Hall edges (for example, Ref.~\cite{Sueur}), the relative correction to the heat flux $|\Delta J_{\rm th}|/J_q$ can naturally be of order unity.
 This occurs when the interaction range is comparable to the width of the compressible strip ($x_0\sim1~\mu\mathrm{m}$), the plasmon velocity is $v\sim10^5$-$10^6~\mathrm{m/s}$, and the effective temperature (or bias) is $T\sim50~\mu\mathrm{eV}$.
 The resulting sign of the correction agrees with the experimental observation.
 Moreover, lateral transport of polarization may considerably amplify the effect, with the enhancement factor scaling as $v\,l_s/(x_0^2\gamma_s)$, where $l_s=\sqrt{D/\gamma_s}$ is the relaxation length [Eq.~\eqref{eq:lateral-transport}].